norlandrhagen/CMAP/_build/html/_sources/catalog/datasets/Wind.rst.txt

 *******************

 The IFREMER CERSAT Global Blended Mean Wind Fields include wind components (meridional and zonal), wind module, wind stress.
 The associated error estimates are also provided.
-They are estimated from scatterometers ASCAT and OSCAT retrievals and from ECMWF operational wind analysis with a horizontal resolution of 0.25x0.25 degrees and 6 hours in time, and available at synoptic time 00h:00; 06h:00; 12h:00; 18h:00 since January, 1st 2013.
+They are estimated from scatterometers ASCAT and OSCAT retrievals and from ECMWF operational wind analysis with a horizontal resolution of 0.25x0.25 degrees and 6 hours in time, and available at synoptic time 00h:00; 06h:00; 12h:00; 18h:00.

 Table of Variables